 Back in the days of not so Merrie Olde England, the law allowed men to beat their wives, children, horses, and anyone unable to defend themselves.
-As the folk tale goes, the law stipulated they could use only sticks that were no larger around than their thumbs.
+As the folk tale goes, the Rule of Thumb law stipulated men could use only sticks that were no larger around than their thumbs.
 Don’t have a ruler handy?
 An adult thumb is about an inch wide and three inches around.

 It is a way of estimating, handy because it has proven to be a practical way of doing things.
 Rules of thumb are easily learned and easily applied.
 They are general guidelines that are useful in what some people call normal circumstances.
 One difference between experts and novices is that experts recognize conditions under which a rule of thumb does not apply while novices never do.